 Contact a Defense Attorney if You Are Being Charged with Fleeing the Scene

 If you are being arrested or questioned for fleeing the scene of an accident, you need a skilled defense attorney by your side.
-Contact the attorneys at De Castroverde Law Group today for a consultation at 702-222-9999 or fill out an online contact form with your questions.
+Contact the car accident attorneys at De Castroverde Law Group today for a consultation at 702-222-9999 or fill out an online contact form with your questions.